TechNickAI/AICodeBot/docs/sidekick.md

    the necessary steps and potential challenges, and determining where it needs clarification on the requirements.

-3. **Learning**: AICodeBot gathers the information required to complete the task.
-This includes researching the best approach, understanding the existing codebase and architecture, and learning about necessary libraries or APIs.

-4. **Clarification**: If any aspect of the task is unclear, AICodeBot asks clarifying questions to ensure a comprehensive understanding of the task.
+3. **Clarification**: If any aspect of the task is unclear, AICodeBot asks clarifying questions to ensure a comprehensive understanding of the task.
    Great engineers know how to talk to the customer to see what they want.

-5. **Code Generation**: AICodeBot generates code that aligns with the style of the existing codebase, following conventions and best practices.
+4. **Code Generation**: AICodeBot generates code that aligns with the style of the existing codebase, following conventions and best practices.

-6. **Self-Review**: AICodeBot reviews and improves the generated code, identifying potential issues or areas for enhancement.
+5. **Self-Review**: AICodeBot reviews and improves the generated code, identifying potential issues or areas for enhancement.
 Note: This practice of self-reflection has been shown to boost the effectiveness of AI systems.

-7. **Code Modification**: AICodeBot modifies the local code with the new changes, making them available for review with a diff.
+6. **Code Modification**: AICodeBot modifies the local code with the new changes, making them available for review with a diff.

-8. **Unit Testing**: AICodeBot writes and runs unit tests for the new code, debugging and modifying the code as necessary until all tests pass.
+7. **Unit Testing**: AICodeBot writes and runs unit tests for the new code, debugging and modifying the code as necessary until all tests pass.

-9. **Code Review**: AICodeBot submits the code for review, and marks the task as complete and ready for you to commit.
+8. **Code Review**: AICodeBot submits the code for review, and marks the task as complete and ready for you to commit.

 **Future** - Reinforcement Learning and Active Learning